allmyworksinschool-cpu/hopecore-app/README.md

-# HopeCore 🌟
+# HopeCore

 ## Stories That Spark a Brighter Tomorrow

-HopeCore is a mobile-first web app designed to motivate and inspire teenagers by sharing a carefully curated story every day.
-These stories are sourced from real-life experiences, historical figures, and fictional narratives that resonate with themes of resilience, perseverance, creativity, and kindness.
+HopeCore is a mobile-first web app designed to motivate and inspire teenagers with daily curated stories.
+These stories are sourced from real-life experiences, historical figures, and fictional narratives and selected to resonate with critical themes such as resilience, perseverance, creativity, and kindness.

 ## Created By

-- Maddie Oh
-- Keira Molinski
-- Caitlin Cohen
-- Kate Schwartzberg
+- Rafi Ohebsion

 ## Features